 What's the risk and how your epilepsy might affect you.

-This section looks at some popular leisure activities and suggests how they might be made safer for people with epilepsy.
+This section looks at exercise and sport and suggests how they might be made safer for people with epilepsy.
 These are only suggestions, and any decisions about leisure activities need to be made on an individual basis.

-For leisure activities you need to consider what risk the activity involves as well as how your epilepsy affects you.
-For example, If you have seizures where you lose consciousness this needs to be factored into any leisure activities you take part in.
+You need to consider what risk the activity involves as well as how your epilepsy affects you.
+For example, If you have seizures where you lose consciousness this needs to be factored into any exercise or sport you take part in.

 Epilepsy is a very individual condition.
 How it affects you may be very different to how it affects someone else.
 Most people with epilepsy live full and active lives, and do the leisure activities that they want to.

 One way to think about safety is to do a risk assessment.
-This looks at what the possible risks are for anyone doing the activity, what it is about your epilepsy that may affect these risks, and what can be done to make the activity safer for you.
+This looks at what the possible risks are for anyone doing the activity, what the risks may be for you, and what can be done to make the activity safer.

 Equality Act 2010

 Under the Equality Act 2010 people with a disability have rights to use leisure facilities.
 Epilepsy is a physical, long-term condition and people with epilepsy are protected under the Equality Act even if their seizures are controlled or if they don't consider themselves to be 'disabled'.
 Leisure providers may need to make adjustments to make a service more user-friendly.
 If you have specific needs you may want to talk to the organisation to see how they can help.
 Visit the Equality and Human Rights Commission website for more information.

 Taken from our Exercise and sport factsheet.
 Download a pdf of the factsheet below.

 How to play sports and do other outdoor physical leisure activities with epilepsy.